Crab Society North: Historical curio

 The audio quality of the recording is substandard by any meter.
 However, it ultimately led to more widespread notoriety of the ultra-short "blipcore", as the longest 'song' on the demo—"Papa Benjamin"—is merely 58 seconds long.

 Some of the songs found their way to subsequent releases by various bands.
 Stormtroopers of Death re-recorded the song "Diamonds & Rust" for their debut album Speak English Or Die; Billy Milano's band Method of Destruction recorded and released "Jim Gordon", "Bubble Butt" and "Bushwackateas" on their debut album U.S.A.
 For M.O.D..
 Stormtroopers Of Death also incorporated a Crab Society North medley into their live shows; a short 7-second potpourri consisting of "Not!", "Momo", "Taint", "The Camel Boy" and "Diamonds & Rust".
 Included in the medley was the Stormtroopers of Death original "Anti-procrastination Song".
 They also performed "Vitality" on various occasions.
 Further, the track "Taint" was recorded and released by Anthrax as a B-side on their 1987 Indians EP.

 Note that this is the first recording ever by Stormtroopers of Death.
-The name of the unit had, according to Scott Ian, been conceived the same day.
+The name of the band had, according to Scott Ian, been conceived the same day.